FRESNA/vresutils/README.rst

         full countries, i.e. `DE` but not `DE hertz` and the time range from 2011 to end of 2015 is recommended).

+    nama_10r_3popgdp.tsv.gz , nama_10r_3gdp.tsv.gz :
+        Population and GDP data from EUROSTAT by NUTS3 regions

+    ch_cantons.csv, je-e-21.03.02.xls :
+        Population and GDP data per Kanton from the BFS in Switzerland.

 dispatch
 ~~~~~~~~